 These lecture notes form the basis of a one-semester course taught at the Physics Institute and the Oeschger Centre of Climate Change Research of the University of Bern.
+The present version bases the original short textbook (Stocker, 2011) and has been extended over the years and updated.

-1.1 Goals of these notes
+1.1 Goals of these lecture notes

-The main goals of this notes are:
+The main goals of these notes are:

-- 1. To introduce the students to the physical basis and the mathematical description of the different components of the climate system; - 2. to provide the students with a first approach to the numerical solution of ordinary and partial differential equations using examples from climate modelling; - 3. to use and apply Matlab as a mathematical-numerical tool.
+- 1. To introduce the students to the physical basis and the mathematical description of the different components of the climate system; - 2. to provide the students with a first approach to the numerical solution of ordinary and partial differential equations using examples from climate modelling; - 3. to use and apply python as a mathematical-numerical tool.